emacs-mirror/emacs/mps/manual/source/topic/frame.rst

 Allocation frames
 =================

+.. deprecated:: starting with version 1.111.

+    If you need special handling of stack-like allocation, :ref:`contact us <contact>`.

 An allocation frame is a marker that can pushed onto an :term:`allocation point` by calling :c:func:`mps_ap_frame_push`, and then popped by calling :c:func:`mps_ap_frame_pop` to indicate that all